julienvincent/environment/README.md

 + `gulp --production` or `gulp watch --production` Adds an additional minification step.

-This environment uses webpack to transpile and bundle the EcmaScript 6 code, but if you would rather use browserify or plain babel, then [laravel-elixir](http://laravel.com/docs/5.1/elixir) can easily handle the setup with minimal effort.
+This environment uses webpack to transpile and bundle the EcmaScript 6 code.
+You can also use [laravel-elixirs](http://laravel.com/docs/5.1/elixir) babelify extension.

+#### Thank you [laravel-elixirs](http://laravel.com/docs/5.1/elixir) for creating a slick gulp utility.

 ## Docker: